 Student Evaluation of Teaching

-In the Provost's Update in Winter 2014, I described the work of the Student Evaluation of Teaching Task Force which proposed a new instrument for the student evaluation of teaching (SET).
-The Task force had consulted widely, reviewed a substantial body of research, and considered and revised several drafts of proposed SET questions through an extensive feedback process.
+The Student Evaluation of Teaching (SET) instrument was first implemented in Fall Quarter of 2014 at the recommendation of a task force that was appointed by the University Coordinating Committee to study the University's system for conducting student evaluations of teaching and making recommendations for improvements.
+The task force consulted widely, reviewed a substantial body of research, and considered and revised several drafts of proposed SET questions through an extensive feedback process.
 In 2014 a pilot study was launched in which the proposed SET instrument was administered in 46 winter quarter courses at the undergraduate and graduate levels and in 6 Law School spring semester classes.
 A total of 548 students from these classes completed the SET survey.

-The SET questions can be found on page 2 of the Final Report of the Task Force.
-More information about the SET Task Force and its work is available online.
-A set of responses to Frequently Asked Questions will be posted shortly.
+The SET questions can be found here.
+More information about the SET Task Force and its work is available in the archive.